kailash-manasarovar/statement/docs/timeline/2023/november.md

 ![Who is Tonya](../../content/images/targeted-women/innocent-lady/1.png)

-- I saw this woman so much, at least the same amount of times I saw the name Tonya, I'm convinced it's Tonya until long in 2025.
+- I saw this woman so much, at least the same amount of times I saw the name Tonya, I'm convinced it's Tonya until long into 2025.
 - Eventually I realize that perhaps the trumpet teacher himself is called Tonya, or Tonia, and that he was incessantly trying to communicate with me against a cacophony of online noise from numerous parties that did not want us to communicate for obvious reasons.
 - Was Tonia the good hacker, the [trumpet teacher who cried](march.md#dreaming-of-the-trumpet-teacher), a lone man trying to do the right thing against an online hellscape ridden with evil?